rathaumons/pyppbox/GETSTARTED.md

     ```
   - Now you should see the GUI of pyppbox for easy demo.
     <details><summary><ins>Show GUI example!</ins></summary><img src="https://raw.githubusercontent.com/rathaROG/screenshot/master/pyppbox/pyppbox_gui.jpg"></details>
-  - For Linux or Ubuntu, if the GUI does not work, you might need to install these:
+  - For Linux, if the GUI does not work, you might need to install these:
     ```
     sudo apt-get install '^libxcb.*-dev' libx11-xcb-dev libglu1-mesa-dev libxrender-dev libxi-dev libxkbcommon-dev libxkbcommon-x11-dev
     ```